obonaventure/cnp3/book/network/network.rst

 The first route, via `R7` is the one that router `R8` will prefer as this is the route that will minimise the cost of forwarding packets inside `AS1` before sending them to `AS2`.

 `Hot potato routing` allows `AS1` to minimise the cost of forwarding a packet towards `AS2`.
-However, there are situations where this is not desireable.
+However, there are situations where this is not desirable.
 For example, assume that `AS1` and `AS2` are domains with routers on both the East and the West coast of the USA.
-In these two domains, the high metric associated to links `R6-R8` and `R0-R2` correspond to the cost of forwarding a packet accross the USA.
+In these two domains, the high metric associated to links `R6-R8` and `R0-R2` correspond to the cost of forwarding a packet across the USA.
 If `AS2` is a customer that pays `AS1`, it would prefer to received the packets destined to `1.0.0.0/8` via the `R2-R6` link instead of the `R7-R3` link.
 This is the objective of `cold potato routing`.

 .. index:: Multi-Exit Discriminator (MED), Cold potato routing

 `Cold potato routing` is implemented by using the `Multi-Exit Discriminator (MED)`.
-This attribute is an optionnal BGP attribute that may be set [#fmed]_ by border routers when advertising a BGP route over an `eBGP session`.
+This attribute is an optional BGP attribute that may be set [#fmed]_ by border routers when advertising a BGP route over an `eBGP session`.
 The most common utilisation of the MED attribute is to indicate over an `eBGP session` the cost to reach the BGP nexthop for the advertised route.
 In the example above, router `R2` will send `U(1.0.0.0/8,R2,AS2,MED=1)` while `R3` will send `U(1.0.0.0/8,R3,AS2,MED=98)`.

 Assume that the BGP session `R7-3` is the first to be established. `R7` sends `U(1.0.0.0/8,R3,AS2,MED=98)` to both `R8` and `R6`.
 At this point, all routers inside `AS1` send the packets towards `1.0.0.0/8` via `R7-R3`.
 Then, the `R6-R2` BGP session is established and router `R6` receives `U(1.0.0.0/8,R2,AS2,MED=1)`.
 Router `R6` runs its decision process for destination `1.0.0.0/8` and selects the route via `R2` as its route to reach this prefix. `R6` sends `U(1.0.0.0/8,R2,AS2,MED=1)` to routers `R8` and `R7`.
 They both run their decision prefer and prefer the route advertised by `R6` as it contains the smallest `MED`.
 Now, all routers inside `AS1` forward the packets to `1.0.0.0/8` via link `R6-R2` as expected by `AS2`.
 As router `R7` does not anymore use the BGP route learned via `R3` it must stop advertising it over `iBGP sessions` and sends `W(1.0.0.0/8)` over its `iBGP sessions` with `R6` and `R8`.
 However, router `R7` still keeps the route learned from `R3` inside its Adj-RIB-In.
 If the `R6-R2` link fails, `R6` will send `W(1.0.0.0/8)` over its iBGP sessions and router `R7` will respond by sending `U(1.0.0.0/8,R3,AS2,MED=98)` over its iBGP sessions.

-In practice, the fifth step of the BGP decision process is slighty more complex because the routes towards a given prefix can be learned from different ASes.
+In practice, the fifth step of the BGP decision process is slightly more complex because the routes towards a given prefix can be learned from different ASes.
 For example, assume that in figure :ref:`fig-med`, `1.0.0.0/8` is also advertised by `AS3` (not shown in the figure) that has peering links with routers `R6` and `R8`.
 If `AS3` advertises a route whose MED attribute is set to `2` and another with a MED set to `3`, how should `AS1`'s router compare the four BGP routes towards `1.0.0.0/8` ?
 Is a MED value of `1` from `AS2` better than a MED value of `2` from `AS3` ?
 The fifth step of the BGP decision process solves this problem by only comparing the MED attribute of the routes learned from the same neighbour AS.
 Additional details about the MED attribute may be found in :rfc:`4451`.
 It should be noted that using the MED attribute may cause some problems in BGP networks as explained in [GW2002]_

 .. index: BGP router-id